mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 I remembered becoming a data scientist consultant and having to figure out "the hard way" about how to land clients.

-And, then after getting an MBA and eventually starting my e-learning business, that no one in my MBA ever taught me how to market my business services, so I spent years figuring that out too.
+And, then after getting an MBA and eventually starting my e-learning business.
+I felt unprepared because no one in my MBA taught me how to market my business services.
+So I spent years figuring that out too.

 And, so I gave him some strategies that I was using and now he's starting to get paying clients through the door.
 Sweet!